Shahbaz-dot/Shahbaz-alam/README.md

 # Shahbaz-alam
-this is my first Git repository
+This is my first Git repository.
+Auther - Shahbaz Alam